Theory of Operation

 Command Upload

-If the received command meets following conditions, the HW stores the command into the command/ address FIFOs and the payload buffer:
+If the received command meets following conditions, the HW stores the command into the command/address FIFOs and the payload buffer:

 • The matched entry has the upload field set.

-In addition, the HW stores some metadata alongside the opcode in the CMD FIFO.
+In addition, the HW stores some metadata alongside the opcode in the CMD_FIFO.
 Included are the state of the address mode, the BUSY status bit, and the WEL status bit at the time the command was uploaded.
 With these, SW can determine what size the address should be and whether the uploaded command should be rejected.

 Passthrough